IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 * Record the `CustomerId` response as you will need it later.

 In a similar fashion you can create a `Product` using the `Post /api/products` row in the Products section.
-Don't forget to record your `ProductId` so we can use it later.
+Don't forget to record your `ProductId` so you can use it later.

-Next lets check our customers shopping cart.
+Next lets check the customers shopping cart.

-* Click on the `Post /api/baskets/{id}` row in the Basketss section.
+* Click on the `Post /api/baskets/{id}` row in the Baskets section.
 * Click `Try it out` button on the right hand side.
-* Fill in your `CustomerId` in the `Id` field
+* Fill in your `CustomerId` in the `Id` field.
-* Click the big blue `Execute` button
+* Click the big blue `Execute` button.

 You should get back an empty `Basket` as follows.

 ![Empty Shopping Basket](images/rest-empty-basket.png)

-Lets add an Item to the Cart.
+Lets add an item to the cart.

-* Click on the `Post /api/baskets/{id}/add` row in the Basketss section.
+* Click on the `Post /api/baskets/{id}/add` row in the Baskets section.
 * Click `Try it out` button on the right hand side.
-* Fill in your `CustomerId` in the `Id` field
+* Fill in your `CustomerId` in the `Id` field.
-* In the `Request Body` json fill in
+* In the `Request Body` json fill in (replacing the relevant Ids):

 ```json
 {
   "basketId": "{CustomerId}",